From Bell Products to Greenberger-Horne-Zeilinger states: Quantum Memories via emergent Hamiltonians: Introduction

 \section{Introduction}

 Storing highly entangled quantum states without degradation is an essential challenge for applications in quantum computing and quantum emulation.
 In this quest, the many-body localization (MBL) phenomenon~\cite{Nandkishore2015, Alet2018, Abanin2019, Sierant2025}, arising from the application of quenched disorder, has often been thought of as one of the best candidates for storing quantum states and thereby for quantum memory applications~\cite{Smith2016, Carlson2020}.
 Although MBL is relatively robust against small decoherence~\cite{Levi2016, Fischer2016, Luschen2017}, one of its primary caveats is its inability to preserve most global properties of the state.
 In particular, the preserved memory achieved via MBL is primarily local, such as the preservation of few-body observables~\cite{Schreiber2015, Choi2016, Kohlert2019, Guo2021a, Scherg2021, Guo2021b, Morong2021}.
-All non-local quantum correlations of the system tend to vary with time, and most of the non-local memory of the system fades.
-Indeed, the total entanglement of the system also grows, albeit slowly~\cite{Bardarson2012, Serbyn2013, Nanduri2014}, signaling non-trivial dynamics and gradual change of the state over time.
+All nonlocal quantum correlations of the system tend to vary with time, and most of the nonlocal memory of the system fades.
+Indeed, the total entanglement of the system also grows, albeit slowly~\cite{Bardarson2012, Serbyn2013, Nanduri2014}, signaling nontrivial dynamics and gradual change of the state over time~\footnote{Beyond the intrinsic limitation that MBL protects only local information, its stability itself is under active scrutiny.
+Numerical work reports slow many-body delocalization beyond one spatial dimension and a localization threshold that drifts with system size, consistent with the absence of stable MBL in two dimensions in the thermodynamic limit~\cite{Doggen2020, Li2025}.
+Even in one dimension, rare thermal inclusions can seed avalanche mechanisms leading to slow but persistent thermalization~\cite{Peacock2023}, and monitored dynamics can destabilize prethermal localization regimes~\cite{Sun_2025}.
+These considerations further motivate disorder-free approaches that freeze the full many-body state by construction.}.

 A fundamentally different and robust approach is provided by quantum error correction (QEC), which can be set as active~\cite{Shor1995}, wherein quantum information is distributed among many qubits and periodically recovered as needed via an error-reversal procedure~\cite{Knill1997} or passive, in which the entangled state one aims to store is the ground state of a stabilizer Hamiltonian~\cite{Dennis2002}.
-Unlike MBL, QEC can preserve both local and non-local correlations.
+Unlike MBL, QEC can preserve both local and nonlocal correlations.
 Nonetheless, large-scale experimental implementation of either passive or active schemes remains challenging~\cite{Fowler2012, Terhal2015}.